elm-city-craftworks/notes.practicingruby.com/_posts/2013-04-02-ethical-business-precepts.md

 I wish I could say it is easy to run a successful business and adhere to all five of the above precepts at all times, but life is not that simple.
-But if most people, most of the time tended to follow these guidelines, the world would be a better place, wouldn't it?
+But if most people followed these guidelines most of the time, the world would be a better place, wouldn't it?